QuestPDF/QuestPDF/README.md

 ## Enterprise-grade foundations

-### Source-available
+A robust layout engine engineered for high performance, complete data privacy, and seamless integration into your infrastructure.

-Entire QuestPDF source code is available for review and customization, ensuring transparency and compliance with your organization's requirements.
+- **Source-available** - Entire QuestPDF source code is available for review and customization, ensuring transparency and compliance with your organization's requirements.

-### Complete Data Privacy

-QuestPDF runs entirely within your infrastructure with no external API calls, internet requirement, or background data collection.
+- **Complete Data Privacy** - QuestPDF runs entirely within your infrastructure with no external API calls, internet requirement, or background data collection.
 As a company, we do not access, collect, store, or process your private data.

-### Comprehensive Layout Engine

-A powerful layout engine built specifically for PDF generation.
+- **Comprehensive Layout Engine** - A powerful layout engine built specifically for PDF generation.
 Gain full control over document structure, precise content positioning, and automatic pagination.

-### Advanced Language Support

-Create multilingual documents with full RTL language support, advanced text shaping, and bi-directional layout handling.
+- **Advanced Language Support** - Create multilingual documents with full RTL language support, advanced text shaping, and bi-directional layout handling.

-### High Performance

-Generate thousands of pages per second while maintaining minimal CPU and memory usage.
+- **High Performance** - Generate thousands of pages per second while maintaining minimal CPU and memory usage.
 Perfect for high-throughput enterprise applications.

-### Optimized File Size

-Drastically reduce file sizes without compromising quality.
+- **Optimized File Size** - Drastically reduce file sizes without compromising quality.
 Benefit from automatic font subsetting, optimal image compression, and efficient file compression.

 <br>
 <hr>